 (irc: ivanyossi) Ivan spend countless hours on getting Krita compiled on the new generation of ARM based Macs, which involved getting all the dependancies to build, as well as many smaller bugs to be fixed.

-(emmetpds and eoinoneill) Passionate for animation, Emmet and Eoin are largely responsible for the slew of animation improvements, which were selected after extensive discussion with the animators who user Krita.
-They’re also responsible for handling Krita on Steam, which was welcome with all the bugfix releases we have done for the 4.4.x series.
+(irc: emmetpdx & eoinoneill) Passionate for animation, Emmet and Eoin are largely responsible for the slew of animation improvements, which were selected after extensive discussion with animators.
+They’ve also been directing the new storyboarding workflow as well as managing Krita on Steam.

 Did a lot of work on fund.krita.org.